Did you know?

 In addition to banding young, we will be developing educational and interpretive materials to spread word about Project RedBand, ospreys and their importance in the coastal ecosystem.

-This summer, during osprey nesting surveys, a total of 63 red bands were deployed on young ospreys.
+In 2014, during osprey nesting surveys, a total of 63 red bands were deployed on young ospreys.
 The young were banded at their nest sites (see map below) before they could fly, in late June and early July.
 Once airborne, the young can be re-sighted as they learn to hunt, soar, and eventually migrate south for the winter.
 Once they reach their wintering grounds in the Caribbean, Central America, and with largest concentrations in N. South America they will remain there for the next two years (will return to New Jersey at the earliest in 2016).

 Band Information for re-sightings: